 The Mystical Supper is the fulfilment of the Passover (Pascha) of the Old Testament when the Lord passed over the homes of the Israelites and prevented the destroyer from bringing death upon the inhabitants as it was that night brought upon the firstborn of Egypt.
 The Lord passed over only those homes whose doorways had been marked with the blood of an unblemished sacrificial lamb.
 Christ is the true unblemished Lamb and Son of God, whose Blood delivers us from death, and so the Passover ritual was and is fulfilled by the death of our Lord and Saviour.
 Through His Resurrection, death is defeated and we are set free from its sentence.

 Those of us who are endowed with the Holy Spirit of God – delivered to us through the partaking of the Body and the Blood of His Son – are spared from eternal death and are instead raised up to eternal life.
-Though we can never be worthy of these Holy Gifts, we must nevertheless try, with all our heart, with all our mind, with all our soul and all our strength, to become worthy of them.
+Though we can never be worthy of these Holy Gifts, we must nevertheless try, with all our heart, mind, soul and strength, to become worthy of them.
 If we do this, then God Himself will compensate for what it is we lack by His grace.

 Pay careful heed to the Lord’s actions as He served the Holy Gifts to His disciples: